-This type of kidney failure usually happens 12-24 hours after ingestion in cats, and 36-72 hours post ingestion in dogs.
-Again, success of treatment is dependent upon quick treatment.
-If antifreeze ingestion is known or even suspected, do not delay -- contact your veterinarian immediately.
+This type of kidney failure usually happens 12-24 hours after ingestion in cats, and 36-72 hours post-ingestion in dogs.
+Again, the success of treatment is dependent upon quick treatment.
+If antifreeze ingestion is known or even suspected, do not delay — contact your veterinarian immediately.
 This is not a "wait-and-see" situation; kidney damage will be more severe as time (hours) go by.

 A Safer Antifreeze Alternative

 A safer alternative to traditional antifreeze (ethylene glycol) is propylene glycol.
 Like ethylene glycol, propylene glycol is odorless but differs in that it is virtually tasteless and does not cause kidney damage like traditional antifreeze.